canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ACL's - Part 2.md

 Secondly, we identified the privilege creep created by inappropriate nesting of security groups.
 The user **joe**, a disgruntled employee, had unintentional control over the domain controllers.

 #### Conclusion
-Create clear picture of your current security posture and make sure your SIEM create incidents for modifications of sensitive ACL's and groups.
+Create a clear picture of your current security posture and make sure your SIEM create incidents for modifications of sensitive ACL's and groups.